VITAMIN E Overview Information

 - Bladder cancer.
 Taking 200 IU of vitamin E by mouth for more than 10 years seems to help prevent death from bladder cancer.

 - Alzheimer’s disease.
 Vitamin E might slow down the worsening of memory loss in people with moderately severe Alzheimer’s disease.
+Vitamin E might also delay the loss of independence and the need for caregiver assistance in people with mild-to-moderate Alzheimer’s disease.
 But vitamin E does not seem to prevent moving from mild memory problems to full-blown Alzheimer’s disease.

 - Painful menstruation (dysmenorrhea).
 Taking vitamin E for 2 days before and for 3 days after bleeding begins seems to decrease pain severity and duration, and reduce menstrual blood loss.